Matt-Cowsert/FOCUS_Spec/specification/datasets/cost_and_usage/columns/chargecategory.md

 Charge Category represents the highest-level classification of a [*charge*](#glossary:charge) based on the nature of how it is billed.
 Charge Category is commonly used to identify and distinguish between types of [*charges*](#glossary:charge) that may require different handling.

+## Requirements

-The ChargeCategory column adheres to the following requirements:
+ChargeCategory adheres to the following requirements:

 * ChargeCategory MUST be present in a Cost and Usage [*FOCUS dataset*](#glossary:FOCUS-dataset).
 * ChargeCategory MUST be of type String.